UKCloud/documentation/articles/vmware/vmw-sco-synchronous-protection.md

 We'll contact you after a failover to inform you that our actions are complete.

-We do not currently provide alerts when a VM is moved to a different site.
-However, you can check the location of your VMs.
-For more information, see [*How to use VM location*](vmw-how-use-vm-location.md).
+We do not provide alerts when a VM is moved to a different site.

 ## Networking